Weighing the value of music snobbery

 This way of thinking assumes music needs to be meaningful in order to count.
 It arguably neglects other purposes of music, such as recreation and mood control.
 Upbeat songs, for instance, are perfect for dancing and bringing on happy emotions.

 In fact, research has shown listeners of upbeat music to experience improved moods in two weeks.
-In the same study, listeners of less positive music didn’t have the same outcome.
+In the same study, listeners of less positive music didn’t have this outcome.

 Gwen Stefani’s “Hollaback Girl” may not contain mind blowing lyrics or melodies, but it gets you moving, which is also important.
 The same applies to Nicki Minaj’s “Anaconda,” and most mumble rap.
 Without songs like those, parties and clubs would be silent rooms where people stand around drinking and making occasional conversation.